Academic Information and Policies - Online Program

 Certificate to Another Certificate or Degree-Seeking Program

-Online certificate students who would like to either earn another certificate after completing one certificate or move onto a degree-seeking program upon completion of the certificate must contact Liberty University Online Admissions to apply for readmission to another certificate or degree-seeking program.
+Online certificate students who would like to either earn another certificate after completing one certificate or move on to a degree-seeking program upon completion of the certificate must contact Liberty University Online Admissions to apply for readmission to another certificate or degree-seeking program.
 All courses taken within the undergraduate certificate will transfer directly into the new undergraduate certificate or degree program, only if applicable.
 Students must have at least one outstanding course requirement for the new certificate in order to gain acceptance into that program.
 Completion of that requirement and all other certificate requirements must be successfully met before the new certificate is awarded.

 If a student chooses not to finish the undergraduate certificate and switch to a degree-seeking program, a new application must be submitted and accepted in order to proceed to a degree-seeking program.
 Upon acceptance to the new program, the previously earned courses will only apply to that new program if the courses meet the grade and GPA requirements necessary for that certificate or degree program.